 Gymnastics – All children take part in regular gymnastics lessons.
 Focus is placed on flexibility, strength, technique, control, balance and sequencing.
 They work as individuals and pairs in lower school, progressing to group work by year 6.

-Swimming – Pupils in Y4 swim for two terms at Woodhouse Close Leisure Centre.
-Pupils in Y5 and Y6 then receive top up lessons at the end of the academic year.
+Swimming – Pupils in Y5 swim for the full academic year at Woodhouse Close Leisure Centre.
+Pupils in Y6 may receive top up lessons dependent on assessment from Y5.

 By the end of KS2, pupils are expected to:

 - swim competently, confidently and proficiently over a distance of at least 25 metres

 - use a range of strokes effectively [for example, front crawl, backstroke and breaststroke]